Doctor Who series 13: Broadcast

 The series premiered on 31 October 2021 on BBC One, and aired through 5 December 2021.
 The six-episode series is collectively referred to under the subtitle Flux.
-In the United States the series aired the same day on BBC America where the streaming service AMC+ carried the streaming video on demand rights to new episodes.
-In Australia episodes are released same-day on ABC iview and broadcast on ABC TV Plus.
+In the United States the series aired the same day on BBC America, while the streaming service AMC+ carried the streaming video on demand rights to new episodes.
+In Australia episodes were released same-day on ABC iview and broadcast on ABC TV Plus.